Location

 We are excited to share a unique professional development opportunity this summer.

 “Energy Fundamentals” is a weeklong course designed to introduce foundational concepts in energy systems, markets, and policy.
 Whether you’re a science teacher, social studies educator, or simply interested in energy’s role in our world, this course is designed to provide accessible, engaging content directly relevant to Louisiana and beyond.
-Please visit the homepage for more information.

 Course Details for Summer 2026